jkroepke/helm-secrets/README.md

 ```
   enc           Encrypt chart secrets file
   dec           Decrypt chart secrets file
-  dec-deps      Decrypt chart's dependecies' secrets files
+  dec-deps      Decrypt chart's dependencies' secrets files
   view          Print chart secrets decrypted
-  edit          Edit chart secrets and ecrypt at the end
+  edit          Edit chart secrets and encrypt at the end
 ```
-Any of this command have it's own help
+Any of this command have its own help

 #### SOPS as alternative usage in shell
-As alternative you can use sops for example for edit just type
+As alternative, you can use sops for example for edit just type
 ```
 sops <SECRET_FILE_PATH>
 ```